-Don’t stress too much if you are still struggling to pin down the where to stay in Quebec City.
+Don’t stress too much if you are still struggling to pin down the where to stay.
 Remember that Quebec is a compact enough city that you can travel between all of its various neighbourhoods and districts with ease.
 Wherever you wind up staying, you won’t have to miss anything.